 It shall be unlawful for any person age sixteen or older to knowingly possess any air-gun, spring-gun or other instrument or weapon in which the propelling force is a spring, air, piston or CO_2 cartridge in or upon a building or grounds, used for educational purposes, of any school, college or university, without the written authorization of such educational institution.

 Sexual Assault Education and Prevention

 Le Moyne College is committed to the prevention and reduction of sexual assaults, to include domestic violence, dating violence and stalking.
-The College has several innovative programs and campaigns in place.
+The College has several initiatives in place to meet students where they are.